purescript-hyper/purescript-hypertrout/docs/src/index.md

 -   `:<|>` is a type operator that separates *alternatives*.
 A router for this type will try each route in order until one matches.
+-   `:=` names a route, where the left-hand argument is a Symbol, the name, and the right-hand argument is a routing type.
+Named routes are combined with `:<|>`, as explained in the previous point.
+Named routes can be nested to create a structure of arbitrary depth, a practice useful for grouping related resources.
 -   `:/` separates a literal path segment and the rest of the routing type.
 -   `Capture` takes a descriptive string and a type.
 It takes the next